VileSnack/bjm/README.md

   * Log in (note that the password is not required, as this is a work-in-progress).
   * Edit his/her basic profile data.
   * Administrative users can add new industries and delete existing industries.
-  * Job seekers can add to their work histories.
+  * Job seekers can add to their work histories, including the functions performed in each job.

 * `bjm-api-express`: This contains the code for a RESTful API written using Node.js Express.
 It interfaces the front end with the database.
 At the moment is supports CRUD operations for industries, employers, and positions.